rafabarp45-max/Personal-Finance-Analytics-Performance-Tracker-/README.md

 - **Data Integrity:** Implementation of validation rules to ensure consistent data entry across different months.
 - **Analytical Mindset:** Focused on **Financial Performance Indicators** rather than just bookkeeping.

-## Why this project?
-As a **Data Analytics student at CCT College Dublin**, I believe that personal projects are the best way to practice data consistency and reporting.
-This spreadsheet serves as the foundation for a future project where I intend to use **Python (Pandas)** to automate data extraction and **Power BI** for advanced visualization.

 ---
 **Author:** Rafael Da Rosa Barp